AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 1. Keep the URL and credentials of your AEM deployment handy.
 1. Ensure that your setup meets the compatibility requirements mentioned in the release notes.
 Download the applicable [compatibility package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/featurepack/adobe-asset-link-support) and install it using the AEM Package Manager.
 To install a package, see [How to work with Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
 Skip this step if you are using AEM 6.4.4/AEM 6.5.0 or later.
-1. Execute the installer binary and follow the on-screen instructions to install.
+1. Execute the installer binary and follow the onscreen instructions to install.
 1. Restart the machine as prompted.
 Launch the desktop app to configure.
-1. To connect the app with an AEM repository, click on the app icon in the tray to launch the app.
+1. To connect the app with an AEM repository, click the app icon in the tray to launch the app.
 Provide the address of the AEM instance.
 Click Connect and provide the credentials.

    ![Connection screen of desktop app to input server address](assets/connect_da2.png "Connection screen to input server address")